Pauan/fable-getting-started/README.md

 You can use `npm run build` to manually compile your project at any time.

-If you instead use `npm run watch` then it will compile your project, and will then automatically recompile your project if any of your `.fsx` or `.js` files change.
+If you instead use `npm run watch` then it will compile your project, and will then automatically recompile your project if any of your `.fs` or `.js` files change.

 Not only is this much more convenient, but it's faster too, because it only